Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 4. Baking Ingredients:

-5. Lock Up The Chemicals:
+5. Lock Up the Chemicals:

-Install some child locks on your cleaning product cabinets.
+Install child locks on your cleaning product cabinets.
 Dachshunds are curious little dogs and will try to get into everything.
 If your dog ever consumes any chemicals, call your vet or the Pet Poison Hotline ASAP.

-6. New Puppy Rules For The Family:
+6. New Puppy Rules for the Family:

 Small Children: